chapulina/simslides/README.md

-## This branch only works with Ignition Dome.
+## This branch only works with Ignition Edifice.
 For Gazebo 11 and Ignition Citadel, see the `main` branch.

 ---